ResearchComputing/Documentation/Interactive-Jobs.md

 sinteractive --qos=debug --time=00:10:00
 ```

-This will load us into an interactive session that will run on one core of one node on the debug quality of service for 10 minutes.
+This will load an interactive session that will run on one core of one node on the debug quality of service for 10 minutes.
 From here you can run any interactive terminal application you may need.

 ## Interactive GUI Applications